superduperfantastic/blog/_posts/2015-03-03-february-2015-in-pictures.md

 Ryan and I enjoyed Valentine's dinner at our [friends' pop-up](http://ssgastrogrub.com/ "s+s gastro grub"){:target="_blank"} in Oakland.
 We also saw the Keith Haring exhibit at the [de Young](http://deyoung.famsf.org/ "de Young Museum"){:target="_blank"} before it left town.

 If you get a chance to see [Batkid Begins](http://batkidbegins.com/), I highly recommend it.
 It's an uplifting movie that will make your eyes water just a little bit.
-We were invited to the local screening for participating in a [Clever Girls campaign](http://superduperfantastic.com/relive-batkid-moment/21758/ "Relive the Batkid Moment"){:target="_blank"} awhile back.
+We were invited to the local screening for participating in a Clever Girls campaign awhile back.

 I wrapped up the month by attending the informative and inspirational [Women's Travel Fest](http://womenstravelfest.com/){:target="_blank"} over the weekend.